Cache River (Illinois): Conservation efforts

 The Cache offers ample recreation opportunities, such as canoeing, hiking, bird watching, fishing, and hunting.
-The Henry N. Barkhausen Cache River Wetlands Center interprets the unique natural and cultural history of the Cache River Wetlands.
-The center also forms the southern anchor to the 47.5 mi Tunnel Hill State Trail, which is a favorite with bike enthusiasts.
-The trail provides an excellent look at the sloughs and bottomland forest as it follows the disused Norfolk Southern Railway grade (originally owned by the Cairo and Vincennes Railroad) from Karnak to Vienna, then continues north through the Shawnee National Forest to Harrisburg, Illinois.
-The wetland center also contains information about places to hike, canoe, fish, hunt, or watch birds in the Cache River region.
+The Henry N. Barkhausen Cache River Wetlands Center captures and exposes the unique natural and cultural history of the Cache River Wetlands, it also provides general information and guidance on the recreational activities of the region.
+The Wetlands Center also forms the southern anchor to the 47.5 mi Tunnel Hill State Trail, a known bicycle trail favored by enthusiasts.
+The trail provides an excellent look at the sloughs and bottomland forest as it follows the disused Norfolk Southern Railway grade (originally owned by the Cairo and Vincennes Railroad) from Karnak to Vienna, then continuing north through the Shawnee National Forest to Harrisburg, Illinois.

 The Friends of the Cache River Watershed is an organization that promotes natural resource conservation throughout the five county Cache River watershed.
 The organization focuses on environmental education, resource conservation, management, and related issues throughout the Cache Watershed.
 The organization advocates sustainable agriculture and forestry practices, as well as restoration of wetlands, bottomland, and upland forests.
 Friends of the Cache River Watershed facilitate a common meeting ground for individuals and entities associated with agriculture, education, tourism, rural communities, special interest groups, and government agencies that have an interest in the environment and natural resource usage, protection, and restoration.